OpenNews/srccon/proposals.md

 subtitle: Our peer-led sessions combine skillsharing, discussion, and collaboration.
 Proposals are open through April 10!
 section: sessions
 sub-section: interior
-background: postits
+background: stickerdots
+byline: Erik Westra
 permalink: /sessions/proposals/index.html
 ---
 #Proposals

-Session proposals are aleady arriving for SRCCON 2015, and we're posting them here as they come in.
+Session proposals are aleady arriving for SRCCON 2016, and we're posting them here as they come in.
 [Pitch your own session now](/sessions/pitch) or learn more about [session styles and what it means to facilitate at SRCCON](/sessions).

 <div class="session-proposal-list">{% comment %}The one-line if statement below is ugly but prevents massive whitespace in the template{% endcomment %}
 {% for proposal in site.data.proposals %}